January 15, 2013

 While we applaud those who want to seal their own air ducts, many of your ducts are hidden in your walls, ceiling, attic, and basement, making it hard for you to locate and seal leaks.

-They will ensure a complete sealing of air ducts in your Sarasota area home by using a special fan before and after sealing.
+They will ensure a complete sealing of air ducts in your Florida home by using a special fan before and after sealing.
 This will locate all the leaks and ensure that all your air ducts are fully repaired.